From IC Wales

 for a company director.
 All the charges will be defended.
 I believe we are being victimised because we happen to be next to Peter Hain's office.
 Our's is a legitimate business.
 We do not sell unlicensed videos from the shop - the material found by the

 trading standards officers were samples we had been sent by suppliers.

 When people buy from our website they are sent their items from the Netherlands, so we are breaking no laws.

-A spokesman for Neath Port Talbot Council said, We wholly reject the suggestion that we are in some way targeting this shop because of its proximity to the MP's office.
+Neath Port Talbot Council said, We wholly reject the suggestion that we are in some way targeting this shop because of its proximity to the MP's office.
 We have regulatory responsibilities and take those very seriously.
-This prosecution
+This prosecution is being

 A spokesman for Companies House in Cardiff confirmed there was no lower age limit for company directors.